xak2000/nomad/website/source/docs/job-specification/update.html.md

 ## `update` Examples

-The following examples only show the `update` stanzas.
-Remember that the `update` stanza is only valid in the placements listed above.
+The following examples only show the `update` blocks.
+Remember that the `update` block is only valid in the placements listed above.

 ### Parallel Upgrades Based on Checks